-Allenstown principal Shannon Kruger looked out a new classroom window on Thursday morning, April 18, 2024.
-GEOFF FORESTER
+Allenstown principal Shannon Kruger looks out a new classroom window on Thursday morningm April 18, 2024.
+A group of students came to the school to get a greeting and a tour of the new facility.
+Credit: GEOFF FORESTER

 The Allenstown Board of Selectmen will hold a joint discussion with the school board on Thursday to continue gathering information as they weigh options on what to do with the former elementary School building.